 This procedure can be performed immediately after the birth of your baby, while you’re still in the hospital.
 Either this is done while you are asleep or while your epidural is still working; a 2-3 inch incision is made under your belly button and your physician enters your abdomen, identifies your Fallopian tubes on either side of your uterus, and ties/cuts the tubes.

-Benefits of the procedure is the effect is immediate.
+Benefits of the procedure are the effect is immediate.
 There is no wait time for the surgery to work.

 Risks of the procedure are that it is surgery, and bleeding, infection, damage to internal organs, blood vessels, and nerves is possible.
 This procedure has about a 10% rate of chronic pain after the procedure and about a 10% rate of menstrual irregularities associated with the procedure.